Monday - Friday 8:30 am - 4:00 pm Tel: 250-245-6400 Fax: 250-245-6411 Email: info@ladysmith.ca

 Outdoor fire restrictions are in place year-round in Ladysmith in order to protect public safety and the Town’s air quality.

-In Ladysmith, you cannot:
+In Ladysmith, you cannot at any time:

 Campfires are allowed in Ladysmith provided they meet the following conditions: